Soledad Miranda

 100 Rifles

 Click here for a synopsis, pictures, and video from 100 Rifles and here to find it on IMDB.
 Click here to hear an MP3 of Soledad speaking English in this movie.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD and Blu-Ray.

 Soledad fans should see it because: Another must for Soledad fans; her part is small but we see her in a topless argument with Burt Reynolds…definitely the most famous actor Soledad worked with and probably one of the most generally famous movies she was in, as well as one of the most widely-distributed.